-8 Things That Destroy Your Immune System
+8 Things That Damage Your Immune System

 You will be more likely to accumulate toxins and more likely to get sick if you live a sedentary lifestyle and don't do a lot of physical activity.
 Exercise for 30 minutes a day.

-Most of your daily habits directly impact your immune system, especially as you age.
-That’s why it is really important to live a healthy lifestyle if you want to feel good.
-To help you do this, we are going to share with you some of the habits and things that can damage your immune system.
+Your immune system and your health are directly related.
+So, the stronger your immune system is, the more protection you will have against viruses and other illnesses that attack your body.
+You are more likely to get colds and viruses when you have a weak immune system.
+In fact, most of your daily habits directly impact your immune system, especially as you age.
+That’s why it is really important to live out a healthy lifestyle if you want to feel good.
+To help you do this, we are going to share with you some of the habits and things that damage your immune system.

 You need to have a good source of Vitamin C if you want the immune system to work properly.
-When you eat too much sugar, it begins to eat away at the Vitamin C in your body and destroys the cell structure of your immune system.
+When you eat too much sugar, it begins to eat away at the Vitamin C in your body.
+As a result, it starts t destroys the cell structure of your immune system.

 Drinking alcoholic beverages

-Alcoholic drinks have a lot of negative health effects since it doesn’t let your body absorb essential nutrients which leads to a deficiency.
-When a person drinks too much alcohol, it keeps your white blood cells from multiplying.
+Alcoholic drinks have a lot of negative health effects.
+Alcohol doesn’t let your body absorb essential nutrients, and this which leads to a deficiency.
+When a person drinks too much alcohol, it keeps their white blood cells from multiplying.

 Not sleeping enough

-Insomnia is one of the most common disorders today.
-Having more than one job, stress, and depression, among other things, keeps you from getting the sleep you need and makes it hard for you to really rest.
-According to studies conducted by the University of Chicago, people who sleep 4 hours or less a day only produce half the amount of antibodies to fight colds than people who sleep 8 hours or more a day.
+The University of Chicago carried out research on people’s sleep patterns.
+They concluded that people who sleep 4 hours or less a day only produce half the amount of antibodies to fight colds than people who sleep 8 hours or more a day.

 They begin to lose the ability to fight infections, viruses, and germs.
-It is weakened because the number of white blood cells decreases.
+The number of white blood cells decrease as a result of this and the immune system weakens.
 The same thing happens to people who are dealing with a traumatic event or depression.

 Using other people’s things

 Antibiotics are made to fight and treat serious infections.
-They can be really effective, but if you take them too much your body can build up a resistance against these antibiotics.
+They can be really effective, but if you take them too often your body can build up a resistance against these antibiotics.

-When a person doesn’t get enough exercise, has a poor diet, and isn’t very active throughout the day, more toxins and stress can build up, which makes them more likely to get sick.
-We recommend you exercise at least 30 minutes a day, eat a healthy diet, drink water, and do things that make you happy to avoid stress.
+When a person doesn’t get enough exercise, has a poor diet, and isn’t very active throughout the day, more toxins and stress can build up, which makes him more likely to get sick.
+We recommend you exercise at least 30 minutes a day, eat a healthy diet, drink water, and do things that make you happy in order to avoid stress.